 UKFT is undertaking a landmark research project to reveal the true value of the UK fashion and textile sector and to support the industry to establish and achieve its 10-year vision.

 This is a turning point for the UK fashion and textile industry.
 We need up-to-date, accurate data to unlock opportunities for our sector.
 Information from our members and wider network is vital to building our economic models.
 We have now published the first of two surveys and we urge you to complete it to help us spearhead change for the industry – a change that will facilitate long-term, sustainable growth.
-The first survey will close on Friday 1st July and the second will be published in the coming weeks.
+The second survey will be published in the coming weeks.

 We are working with Oxford Economics to assess the economic contribution of the industry: for advocacy, to secure the talent pipeline of the future, to secure public and commercial funding and to ensure the right projects are supported at the right time.